 - Contract Termination - Contract termination can sometimes be a painful process.
 However, if the heifer raising partnership is not working successfully for either party it is best to have a mechanism in place to allow for the contract to end before business success or relationships are endangered.
 In cases of contract termination, refer to your procedure for last payments.

 Contracting is a necessary part of doing business.
 As a heifer grower, the first step to successfully employing the use of contracts is learning the pieces that should be written into one.
 This paper has listed the components for a comprehensive contract and should assist you in developing your own contract.

 Visit the follow links for some examples that you may use in writing your own contracts.

-Roth, S. and J. Hyde.
-“Dairy Farm Business: Making Custom Work Profitable.”
+- Roth, S. and J. Hyde.
+"Dairy Farm Business: Making Custom Work Profitable."
 CAT UA383.
 College of Agricultural Sciences.
-Agricultural Research and Cooperative Extension.
-Pennsylvania State University, University Park, PA, 8pp.
+Agricultural Research and Extension.
+The Pennsylvania State University, University Park, PA, 8pp.